LiuzLab/AI_MARRVEL/docs/source/output.rst

 Output Files
 ========================
-Following the execution of AIM, you will receive five output files, which are saved to the designated output directory.
+Following the execution of AIM, you will receive four output files, which are saved to the designated output directory.

 .. list-table:: AIM output files
    :header-rows: 1